-Cameron Mitchell is the Founder and CEO of Cameron Mitchell Restaurants, headquartered in Columbus, Ohio.
-Cameron Mitchell Restaurants (CMR) celebrated its 25th anniversary in 2018, and Mitchell has enjoyed success as a lifelong entrepreneur, accomplished businessman, culinary expert and nationally recognized restaurateur.
+Cameron Mitchell is the Founder and CEO of Cameron Mitchell Restaurants (CMR), headquartered in Columbus, Ohio, which celebrates 30 years of business in 2023.
+Over these many years, Mitchell has enjoyed success as a lifelong entrepreneur, accomplished businessman, culinary expert and nationally recognized restaurateur.

-Cameron’s rise has been called “a dish room to board room story,” as he began his career in the restaurant industry over forty years ago as a dishwasher at a local Columbus steakhouse in 1980 as a junior in high school.
+Cameron’s rise has been called “a dish room to board room story,” as he began his career in the restaurant industry more than 40 years ago as a dishwasher at a local Columbus steakhouse in 1980 as a junior in high school.
 A few years later, when he was working as a line cook during a chaotic shift change, time stood still amidst the pandemonium in the kitchen, and Cameron had an epiphany.
 He realized then he loved the restaurant business and set out to make it his lifelong career.
 After that shift, he put pen to paper to map out his career goals, waking his mother in the middle of the night to share them with her.
 Those goals – to attend the prestigious Culinary Institute of America (CIA), to become an executive chef by age 23, to be a restaurant general manager by 24, and ultimately to be president of a restaurant company by the age of 35 – eventually were the benchmarks that would set the course of Cameron Mitchell’s restaurant industry career.